Religious Education Program Summary by Age Group

 Kindergarten through Grade 7

-Children in kindergarten through grade 7 attend the first part of the formal worship in the sanctuary with their families (or on Zoom, given COVID-19).
-The children and teacher then proceed to our own Zoom room for shared consideration of Joys and Concerns and our weekly lesson.
+Children in kindergarten through grade 7 attend the first part of the formal worship in the sanctuary with their families.
+The children and teacher then proceed to our own space either upstairs (or outside, if the weather allows) for shared consideration of Joys and Concerns and our weekly lesson.

-This year, our lessons will draw upon the Love Will Guide Us curriculum from the Unitarian Universalist Association and the Soul Matters curriculum.
+Each lesson incorporates a story, a short discussion, and a craft or activity.
+This year, our lessons will draw upon the Soul Matters curriculum.
 (Click on the links to view the curriculum on the UUA website.)
-We plan to incorporate a story, a discussion, and a craft activity in each lesson -- all through Zoom!

 Each December, we perform a creative version of the Christmas story.
 This past December 2020, we created a unique video "The Spoons Go To Bethlezoom" to tell the Christmas story.
-Check it out on Youtube here!
+Check it out on YouTube!

 Grades 8 and Up Programs

 Students in Grades 8 and higher have the opportunity to participate in several programs.
 Issues of Belief, for 8th grade students, and Talk About, a group for high school students, are offered at Second Parish.
 In addition, every other year Our Whole Lives (OWL) or Coming of Age (COA) is offered in cooperation with Old Ship Church in Hingham.
 Any student who wishes to participate and his or her parents should meet with Rev. Kelsch prior to enrolling.
-This year, given COVID-19, the OWL and COA programs are not being offered.
-But please reach out if you and/or your child are interested in participating in future sessions.
+Please reach out if you and/or your child are interested in participating in future sessions.

 Issues Of Belief

 A monthly program for 8th grade students, Issues of Belief offers a place for young people to discuss issues on their minds.
 Meeting in a relaxed atmosphere, they have a chance to voice their thoughts to Rev. Kelsch whose main role is to facilitate dialogue.
-The group will meet once a month (on Zoom) from October to April.
+The group will meet once a month from October to April.
+Right now we are planning on meeting in person, but as the safety precautions regarding Covid are constantly changing, please call (781) 749-1671 for the most up-to-date information.

 Similar to Issues of Belief, Talk About is also a monthly program - but geared toward high school students.
 This program also offers a place for young people to safely discuss what’s on their mind.
 Rev. Kelsch creates a warm and welcoming atmosphere, in which the students have an opportunity to open up.
-The group will meet once a month (on Zoom) from October to April.
+The group will meet once a month from October to April.
+Again, given the ever-changing status of Covid, please call (781) 749-1671 for the most up-to-date information about the meeting location (as to whether it is in person or online).

 Coming of Age